serdeliverance/blog/_drafts/validation-cats-scala3.md

 `mapN` uses [Semigroupal](https://typelevel.org/cats/api/cats/Semigroupal.html) under the hood.
 More specifically, the method `product` from `Semigroupal`.
 This method allow us to combine two effects `F[A]` and `F[B]` into `F[(A, B)]`.

-In case of `Validated`, the `product` method accumulate validation errors if found any.
+In case of `Validated`, the `product` method accumulate validation errors if founds any.
 Otherwise, it returns the product (`Valid[(A, B, C, ...)])`).

 You can found more info about `Applicative` in [Cats documentation](https://typelevel.org/cats/typeclasses/applicative.html).
-Also, the book [Essential Effects](https://essentialeffects.dev/) brings a great intro to this topic and its importance when applying to parallelism scenarios.
+Also, the book [Essential Effects](https://essentialeffects.dev/) brings a great intro to this topic and its importance when applying to parallelism.

 # An improvement